 These sites have respective durations of 0.42 hours and 0.35 hours - and both earned the entirety of their revenues in June from Regulation services.

-In fact, the top 47 earning sites, on a per-kilowatt-hour basis, were all batteries with a duration of one hour or less.
+Of the top 47 earning sites, on a per-kilowatt-hour basis, all were batteries with a duration of one hour or less.
 Endurance Park (Key Capture Energy, 50 MW) was the highest-performing two-hour system in June.

 How did duration impact battery revenues in June 2024?